thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 In this blog have explained how to deploy ArgoCD in KinD cluster and demonstrate ArgoCD to manage application resources in namespaces other than the control plane's namespace (which is `argocd`).
 Refer ArgoCD documentation [applications in any namespace](https://argo-cd.readthedocs.io/en/latest/operator-manual/app-any-namespace/) for more details.

-In order to configure, the application in any namespace feature we need to configure it, since it is disabled by explicitly.
+ArgoCD explicitly disables the application in any namespace feature and needs to be configured.

-- This feature can only be enabled and used when ArgoCD installed as cluster-wide instance.
+- The ArgoCD application should be installed is cluster-scope, so it has permissions to list and manipulate resources on a cluster level.
 This feature will not work if Argocd is installed in namespace-scoped mode.
-- Switch [resource tracking method](https://argo-cd.readthedocs.io/en/latest/operator-manual/app-any-namespace/#switch-resource-tracking-method) to `annotation` or `annotation+label`.
-This should be updated in the argocd-cm configmap.
+- The argocd-cm configmap property [resource tracking method](https://argo-cd.readthedocs.io/en/latest/operator-manual/app-any-namespace/#switch-resource-tracking-method) should be updated to `annotation` or `annotation+label`.
+The configuration looks like below.

 ```
+# argocd-cmd-patch.yaml
 apiVersion: v1
 kind: ConfigMap
 metadata: